osrf-migration/swarm-wiki/Tutorial-batteries.md

 Each vehicle begins with a starting battery capacity.
 This capacity lowers as time progresses.
 A vehicle may recharge its battery by stopping (zero velocity) within 100 meters of the base of operations (BOO).
 Ground vehicles act as recharge stations for rotorcraft.
 A battery recharges four times faster than it discharges.

+Motion, sensor updates, and communication will stop once a battery completely depletes.
+However, the vehicle's plugin code will still execute.

 ##Battery Functions

 The following functions allow  plugin to get information about the battery.